Falisz/manago/ROADMAP.md

   - [ ] Implement role and permission based restrictions over the UI.
 - [ ] Users and teams management
   - [ ] Selection feature in the user lists with actions like bulk delete, assign Role and assign Manager
+  - [ ] Implement safe lock for Reportees not to be assigned as Managers.
   - [ ] Assignment form for UserManagers, UserRoles, TeamUsers assignments - both singular and bulk operations.
 - [ ] Branches
   - [ ] Different logo per branch (?) e.g., if a User is from Branch One, they have a diff logo than the user from Branch Two.